Sri Lanka Country Summary

 Sanctions

-Sri Lanka, as a UN member, must comply with sanctions imposed by the United Nations to maintain international peace and security.
-The UN Security Council has established 31 sanctions regimes since 1966, which include various measures such as economic sanctions, arms embargoes, and travel bans, all aimed at addressing threats to peace.
+Sri Lanka, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
+The UN Security Council has established 31 sanctions regimes since 1966, which include various measures such as economic sanctions, arms embargoes, and travel bans, all aimed at addressing threats to global stability.

 Bribery & Corruption